 Although high throughput techniques have been used for a while, cloud computing and cloud-based technologies make these techniques more accessible.
 They are more flexible, as the desired computational processing power is essentially rented without needing to install and manage any of the infrastructures.
 By removing the need to finance computational infrastructure locally, as well as maintenance of that computing infrastructure and personnel, cloud-based technologies are highly economical.

 Using cloud-based solutions has one benefit that is often overlooked: its ability to easily share data.
 Data can be transferred and shared instantaneously between collaborating researchers.
 In addition, the availability of the cloud computers whenever necessary means users can immediately apply analyses.

 In recent decades, bioinformatics has become significantly focused on how to efficiently and correctly analyze genome data.
 Cloud computing-based applications typically deal with high throughput sequence analysis.
 CloudBLAST was among the first cloud-based technologies to solve such sequence analysis problems, with more technologies being launched since then.

 Cloud-based technologies target a range of genomic applications, such as sequence alignment (e.g. CloudCoffee), short read mapping (e.g. CloudAligner), SNP identification (e.g. Crossbow), genome annotation, and RNA differential expression analysis.

 In drug research, understanding molecular and protein interactions is important.
-To study entire proteomes, their receptor sites and their interactions with ligands, one high performance computing approach is the cloud computing-based application called Cloud-PLBS.
-It makes use of two existing frameworks, called SMAP and Hadoop, to store the data over several virtual computers and to process it by sorting it into web maps using a map procedure.
-This allows comparison of the numerous protein-ligand binding sites in the experiment.
+To study entire proteomes, their receptor sites, and their interactions with ligands, one high-performance computing approach is the cloud computing-based application called Cloud-PLBS.
+It makes use of two existing frameworks, called SMAP and Hadoop, to store the data over several virtual computers and to process it by sorting it into web maps using a mapping procedure.
+This allows a comparison of the numerous protein-ligand binding sites in the experiment.